oracle-livelabs/goldengate/atp-kafka/README.md

 ## Introduction

-This workshop is walks you through the steps to set up and run a replication process from an Autonomous Transaction Processing instance to OCI Streaming.
+This workshop is walks you through the steps to set up and run a replication process from an Autonomous Transaction Processing instance to Kafka.

 ## Workshop Details